-BAYS offers monthly support group meetings with free childcare, an active online network, and community-building events for young women with breast cancer in the San Francisco Bay Area.
-Community-building events have included social events like hikes, picnics, holiday parties, and work days at the BAYS Memorial Garden at Dorothy Erskine Park, in addition to book readings and working the annual San Francisco Pride parade.
+BAYS offers monthly support group meetings with free childcare, an active online network, and community-building events for young people with breast cancer in the San Francisco Bay Area.
+Community-building events have included social events like hikes, picnics, holiday parties, and planning for the BAYS Memorial Garden at Golden Gate Heights Park, in addition to book readings and working the annual San Francisco Pride parade.
 They have also included educational events on reiki and healing touch therapy, medical marijuana, lymphedema, and physical intimacy after cancer.

 BAYS also offers a special support group called Mets in the City (MITC) for members with metastatic breast cancer.